Prosecutor: Man held in Vegas officer killing fired 18 shots – KION546

 Associated Press

-LAS VEGAS (AP) — A man accused of killing a Las Vegas police officer fired 18 shots before driving away from the scene and the man’s girlfriend’s mother was wounded during an exchange of gunfire between him and police, a prosecutor said Friday.
+LAS VEGAS (AP) — A man accused of killing a Las Vegas police officer fired 18 shots, and the man’s girlfriend’s mother was wounded during an exchange of gunfire between the man and police, a prosecutor said Friday.

 Tyson Shawn Jordan Hampton, 24, was arrested several blocks away shortly after the shooting that killed Officer Truong Thai early Thursday not far from the University of Nevada, Las Vegas, authorities said.